-The reported emails can be found at: https://protection.office.com/reportsubmission or by going to https://security.microsoft.com/homepage > Threat management > Submissions > User submissions.
+The reported emails can be found at https://security.microsoft.com/reportsubmission?viewid=user or by navigating to to https://security.microsoft.com/homepage > Email & collaboration > Submissions > User reported messages.
 There is a graph to show when users have reported phish respective spam (junk) emails.
-The user submissions includes both emails reported via Hoxhunt and with Microsoft’s own reporting functionality.
+The user reported messages includes both emails reported via Hoxhunt and with Microsoft’s own reporting functionality.

 You can view a list of all the reported emails on the same page below.
 More in-depth information can be found about the reported emails and you can further analyse the reports yourself, run automated investigation playbooks via Microsoft AIR or make usage of other Microsoft functionalities.

-Note, that there can be a delay for a few minutes from when an email is reported by the user until it shows up under User submissions.
+Note, that there can be a delay for a few minutes from when an email is reported by the user until it shows up under User reported messages.

-Adding a custom mailbox for user submissions (optional)
+Configuring a custom mailbox for user reported messages (optional)

-This is not a necessary step for the integration itself.
-The option can be used if you want to selectively and manually report messages to Microsoft using Admin submission.
+This is not a mandatory step for the Hoxhunt integration.
+Setting up a custom mailbox and sending reported emails to it can be useful if you want to selectively and manually report messages to Microsoft using the Submitted for analysis option.

 What information is forwarded to Microsoft?

-The complete email is forwarded.
-The email is forwarded before it is uploaded to Hoxhunt and enriched by Hoxhunt.
-Therefore, it will not include any enrichments added by Hoxhunt, such as a threat ratings by threat analysts.
+NOTE: the email is forwarded before it is optionally uploaded to Hoxhunt and enriched by Hoxhunt.
+Therefore, it will not include any enrichments introduced by Hoxhunt, such as a threat ratings by our threat analysts.

 Can I distinguish emails reported via the Hoxhunt button from other user submissions?

-Hoxhunt does not manipulate the emails that are forwarded to Microsoft, which means there's no way to know if an email is reported by Hoxhunt by looking at the reported email in Threat Explorer / User submissions.
+Hoxhunt does not manipulate the emails that are forwarded to Microsoft, which means there's no way to know if an email was reported with Hoxhunt add-in by looking at the reported email in Threat Explorer / User reported messages.

-Can I forward emails to other email platforms?
+Can I send reported emails to other email platforms?

-We are currently not planning to enable platform reports to other email providers such as Gmail.
+We are currently not planning to enable platform reports directly from Hoxhunt to other email providers such as Gmail.
 The feature can only be used by Microsoft customers.

 I want more information